Inertia Tames Fluctuations in Autonomous Stationary Heat Engines: Introduction

 To overcome this practical limitation for underdamped systems, where the TUR can be easily shown to be invalid for short measurement times~\cite{Fischer2020}, it was suggested—based on strong numerical evidence—that the standard TUR~\eqref{eq:TUR} holds for underdamped systems at least in the long-time limit~\cite{Fischer2020}, where the upper bound on precision is set by free diffusion under a constant drift.
 However, recently, using a cleverly designed two-dimensional setup reminiscent of a periodically driven system, a counterexample of an underdamped system violating the long-time TUR was presented~\cite{Pietzonka2022}.

 In this work, we investigate—both analytically and through Brownian dynamics simulations—a similar design and demonstrate how it can be used to construct autonomous, stationary heat engines that robustly violate both the thermodynamic uncertainty relation (TUR) and the power-efficiency-constancy trade-off (PECT).
 The proposed engines combine a two‑dimensional underdamped system with a two‑level system.
-As in the setup of Ref.\cite{Pietzonka2022}, one of the underdamped degrees of freedom effectively functions as an internal periodic drive, suggesting a connection of the setup to cyclic heat engines~\cite{Holubec2018.121.120601}.
+As in the setup of Ref.~\cite{Pietzonka2022}, one of the underdamped degrees of freedom effectively functions as an internal periodic drive, suggesting a connection of the setup to cyclic heat engines~\cite{Holubec2018.121.120601}.
 The strongest violations of the TUR and PECT occur in the regime of resonant coupling between the underdamped degrees of freedom.
-In this regime, the TUR can be broken to a similar extent as in setups relying on quantum coherence\cite{Meier2025}, but here the effect arises from classical inertia—making it more experimentally accessible and robust against environmental noise.
+In this regime, the TUR can be violated to a similar extent as in setups relying on quantum coherence~\cite{Meier2025}.
+Here, however, the effect arises from classical inertia, i.e., from the presence of terms proportional to the first time derivative of the velocity in the underdamped dynamical equations, making it more experimentally accessible and robust against environmental noise.
 When the degree of freedom acting as the internal drive is decoupled from the engine, the system’s performance saturates both the TUR and the PECT, in agreement with the predictions of Ref.~\cite{Fischer2020}.
 Our results may be applied to the development of precise autonomous clocks or reliable microscopic heat engines and offer a practical pathway for identifying optimal operating regimes based solely on mean current measurements.

 The remainder of this paper is structured as follows: In Sec.~\ref{sec:model}, we introduce the model.
 Section~\ref{sec:TD} defines the thermodynamic quantities relevant to the proposed system.
 In Sec.~\ref{sec:TUR}, we analyze the TUR and PECT, presenting both analytical and numerical evidence for their violation.
 Section~\ref{sec:TURopt} explores the parameter regimes in which TUR violations are maximized, highlighting the role of resonant coupling.
 In Sec.~\ref{sec:experiment}, we propose a feasible experimental implementation based on a thermoresponsive microgel setup.
 We conclude in Sec.~\ref{sec:Conclusion}.
 Appendices~\ref{appx:intuitionU}, \ref{appx:j2}, and \ref{appx:xv} provide additional analytical insights into current stabilization, current variance, and the dynamics of the positional and velocity degrees of freedom, respectively.